-Application for 1915(c) HCBS Waiver: PA.1486.R00.15 - Jun 01, 2022 (as of Jun 01, 2022)
+Application for 1915(c) HCBS Waiver: Draft PA.039.01.02 - May 01, 2024

 ODP only permits physical restraints, defined as a manual method that restricts, immobilizes or reduces an individual's ability to move his arms, legs, head or other body parts freely.
 Physical restraints may only be used in the case of an emergency or crisis to prevent an individual from immediate physical harm to himself or others.
 A physical restraint may not be used for more than 30 cumulative minutes within a 2-hour period.